Church of St Mary of the Purification, Blidworth: Rocking Ceremony

 The ceremony is a symbolic enactment of the story from the Bible found in Luke's gospel, depicting the Presentation of Christ at a temple.
 It is thought to have started in the 13th century, but was banned from 1600.
 The custom was revived in 1842 by the vicar, John Lowndes but then fell out of use.
 It was revived again in 1922, and has been using the same cradle since then.

 All of the babies who have taken part in the Rocking Ceremonies have their names recorded upon a plaque at the rear of St Mary's Church with their full name and the year in which they were 'Rocked'.
-In 2010 a sculpture of a cradle was made to celebrate the custom.
+In 2010 a replica of a rocking cradle was sculpted by Morris Reddington to celebrate the custom.
+In 2012, Nottinghamshire County Council, after input from Blidworth Parish Council, provided a plaque telling the story to add to the sculpture's mounting-plinth.